vsouza/ScriptEx/README.md

-# Elixir-scripts
+# ScriptEx
-A collection of Elixir scripts for those who live in the command line
+A collection of Elixir scripts for those who live in the command line.
+Inspired on [Ruby-Scripts](https://github.com/jakewmeyer/Ruby-Scripts)